The Dream is Born

 LMC Board of directors authorizes a modest advertising and direct mail programs designed to promote the company as an outlet for lumber yard products throughout the east.

 A new ELMCO Trade Mark is created to identify only the highest quality ELMCO products.
-Asphalt roofing, Asbestos sidewall shingles, and red cedar shingles merited the label.
+Asphalt roofing, sidewall shingles, and red cedar shingles merited the label.

 A quarterly newsletter called the ELMCO Leaf was created to promote the ELMCO brand and share information with the Stockholders.